 Learn about the educational requirements of a career in CSD.

-Considering and Preparing for a PhD?
+Considering and Pursuing a PhD

 Selected resources for getting started and working toward the PhD.

 The CSD Education Survey is a collaborative effort among ASHA, CAPCSD, and the CAA.
 The CSD Education Survey facilitates the comprehensive and consistent collection and dissemination of data.
 Through submission of the annual Communication Sciences and Disorders (CSD) Education Survey, academic program data are reflected in reports and trends analysis in CSD.
 In addition, select data points submitted via the CSD Education Survey creates academic program profiles in EdFind, ASHA's online search engine for CSD academic programs.
 For more information, please contact us at CSDEducationSurvey@asha.org.

 The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is the entity within ASHA authorized to accredit graduate education programs for the professions of audiology and speech-language pathology.
 Master's degree programs in speech-language pathology and clinical doctoral programs in audiology that prepare individuals to enter independent professional practice are eligible to be reviewed by the CAA.